tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 A simple implementation can have a fixed delay for how long to wait before starting the next connection attempt.
 This delay is referred to as the "Connection Attempt Delay".
 One recommended value for a default delay is 250 milliseconds.
-A more nuanced implementation's delay should correspond to the time when the previous attempt is sending its second TCP SYN, based on the TCP's retransmission timer
+When attempting a TCP connection, a more nuanced implementation's delay should correspond to the time when the previous attempt is sending its second TCP SYN, based on the TCP's retransmission timer {{!RFC6298}}.
-{{!RFC6298}}.
 If the client has historical RTT data gathered from other connections to the same host or prefix, it can use this information to influence its delay.
 Note that this algorithm should only try to approximate the time of the first SYN retransmission, and not any further retransmissions that may be influenced by exponential timer back off.

 The Connection Attempt Delay MUST have a lower bound, especially if it is computed using historical data.
 More specifically, a